finbourne/lusid-sdk-java/sdk/docs/EntitiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // EntitiesApi apiInstance = apiFactory.build(EntitiesApi.class);

         EntitiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(EntitiesApi.class);
         String entityUniqueId = "entityUniqueId_example"; // String | The universally unique identifier of the property definition.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the property definition.
 Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definition.
 Defaults to returning the latest version of the property definition if not specified.
         List<String> previews = Arrays.asList(); // List<String> | The ids of the staged modifications to be previewed in the response.
         try {
+            // uncomment the below to set overrides at the request level
+            // PropertyDefinitionEntity result = apiInstance.getPropertyDefinitionByEntityUniqueId(entityUniqueId, effectiveAt, asAt, previews).execute(opts);

             PropertyDefinitionEntity result = apiInstance.getPropertyDefinitionByEntityUniqueId(entityUniqueId, effectiveAt, asAt, previews).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {